2024 Essay Prize Competition

 Most recent meetings

-Flyer introducing our presenters and further insight into their discussion
+Flyer introducing our panellists and discussion Wgtn Flyer

 ABOUT THE NEW ZEALAND SOCIETY OF CONSTRUCTION LAW